How to Find a Place to Live in Germany

 Even very affordable cities like Berlin have seen yearly increases in rents of up to 10%, which means that many people can’t afford a place in cities anymore and have to move a bit further outside.

-Necessary documents and tips when renting an appartment in Germany
+Necessary Documents and Tips when Renting an Appartment in Germany

-Of courese you can’t just show up at a house viewing and ask to move in straight away.
 In order to increase your chances of getting the appartment that you were dreaming of you should follow our advice.

 - Be on time for the viewing, Germans don’t like unpunctuality